-The Outer Banks is one of the most pet-friendly areas in the country!
-However, each town on the Outer Banks, from Corolla to Ocracoke, has different rules regarding when dogs are permitted to be on the beach.
-If you would like to bring your dog to the beach, be sure to follow these rules to ensure you have a relaxing vacation.
+The Outer Banks is one of the most pet-friendly areas in the country; you can ask your dog, we’re sure they’ll agree.
+However, each town on the Outer Banks has different rules for your pooch.
+If you would like to bring your dog to the beach, be sure to follow these rules to ensure you have a relaxing vacation and your pup has the best time possible!

-Though each town has some unique rules, there are a few rules that apply to every town:
+Even though each town has their own unique rules, there are a few rules that apply to every town:

 1. Dog owners are expected to pick up all waste produced by their pets.